go-outside-labs/decentralized-protocols-research/data_availability/celestia.md

 * Celestia does not require a majority of the consensus (i.e. block producers) to be honest to guarantee data availability.
   - If the extended data is invalid, the original data might not be recoverable, even if the light nodes are sampling sufficient unique chunks.
-  - As a solution, fraud proofs of incorrectly generated extended data enable light nodes to reject blocks with invalid extended data.
+  - As a solution, da fraud proofs of incorrectly generated extended data enable light nodes to reject blocks with invalid extended data.
   - Such proofs require reconstructing the encoding and verifying the mismatch.